The term “astronaut” is derived from Greek words “astro”, which means star, and “naut” which means “sailor”.

 Many shooting stars that you see are actually astronaut poop burning up on its way down the atmosphere.

-Before, the sizes for astronaut penis used to be small, medium, and large, but all the astronauts picked large and the sleeves kept slipping off.
-Now, there are three penis sleeves for astronauts, large, gigantic and humongous.
+Before, the sizes for astronaut phallus used to be small, medium, and large, but all the astronauts picked large and the sleeves kept slipping off.
+Now, there are three phallus sleeves for astronauts, large, gigantic and humongous.

 Scott Carpenter was the only Mercury astronaut who hadn’t finished college.
 He was granted a degree after his astronaut training for having gained sufficient knowledge in heat transfer.